What Is Thought Blocking, And How Do You Treat It?

 Medically reviewed by Paige Henry, LMSW, J.D.

-Updated April 20, 2024by BetterHelp Editorial Team
+Updated October 21, 2024by BetterHelp Editorial Team

 You may have experienced a moment in your life where you forgot what you wanted to say to someone else.
 Perhaps you felt distracted, sidetracked, or lost your train of thought.
 In any case, the thought may return, and the conversation may continue.

 However, for some people, this phenomenon can be much more troublesome.
 Individuals with certain mental health conditions can experience a phenomenon called thought blocking.
-Unlike the momentary lapses that can be normal, individuals experiencing thought blocking occur when individuals are not able to recall what they were thinking.
+Unlike the momentary lapses that can be normal, individuals experiencing thought blocking occur when they are not able to recall what they were thinking.

 This condition is not common and can be distressing to those affected by it.
 If you or a loved one are currently experiencing episodes of thought blocking, there are a few ways to treat or manage symptoms.